-SOC:261 Human Sexuality
+SOC:261 Human Sexuality 3.0 cr.

 This course is an introduction to the study of the dynamics of human sexuality.
 Emphasis is given to the physiological, psychological, and social aspects of sexuality.
 (Same as PSY:261) (59.4 Lec.
 Hrs.)